gmzi/javascripter/command_lines.md

    - (Create github repo)

-1. `git init` initializes de local directory as Git repository
-1. - `git add .` (mind the dot) stages ALL files for commit.
+( 4. `git init` initializes de local directory as Git repository ) 5. - `git add .` (mind the space and dot) stages ALL files for commit.

 - `git add filename.extension` stage ONLY that file for commit.

-1. `git commit -m "Description of commit"` Commits changes and prepares them to be pushed.
+6. `git commit -m "Description of commit"` Commits changes and prepares them to be pushed.

    - `git status` check status ("nothing to commit" is fine).
 All changes will be here, if any.
    - `git log` returns commit hash of each file with changes to commit.

-1. #### GO BACK IN VERSION HISORY:
+7. #### GO BACK IN VERSION HISORY:
    1. - `git log` see all the hashes with their descriptions, and pick the one you want to come back to.
 (Type `q` to exit log list).
    2. - `git checkout hashNumber` this will go back the project to the desired hash version.
-1. #### BRANCHES (for experiments, new ideas, trying things before putting them in master branch)
+8. #### BRANCHES (for experiments, new ideas, trying things before putting them in master branch)
    1. - `git branch` list of existing branches.
    2. - `git branch nameOfBranch` creates new branch.
       - `git branch` check what branch are you in